 It is best to fertilize it lightly, as an extra amount of fertilizer annually can result in leggy growth.

 Feed this plant from spring to fall with cacti and succulent liquid, standard, or organic fertilizer after every four to eight weeks.

-Freshly-repotted or newly-bought Senecio Stapeliiformis doesn’t require feed for a year.
+Freshly-repotted or newly-bought Senecio Kleinia Stapeliiformis doesn’t require feed for a year.

-However, it is essential to ensure the soil is well-draining and more towards the sandy side.
+However, ensuring the soil is well-draining and more towards the sandy side is essential.